-Moving forward, the Academy anticipates that the enrollment will remain between 90-100 FTEs.
-The initial budget was built on 90 FTEs but will be revised once the actual enrollment is known.
-The initial budget is conservatively budgeted but will be adjusted once enrollment is known.
-The Academy is staffed with four full time instructors, a half time social worker, a half time secretary, a half time administrator, and a full time school success worker.
-The significant increase in staffing is based on the continued enrollment and the experiences that we have had with a similar alternative school.
+Moving forward, the Academy anticipates that enrollment will stabilize between 90 - 110 FTEs.
+The 2019-20 budget was built conservatively but will be revised one the actual enrollment is known.
+The Academy is now staffed with three full time instructors, full time counselor, a half time administrator, a part time secretary, a part time paraprofessional and a full time school success worker.
+We are exploring adding to the facility to help accommodate the increase in enrollment.